+Signature:
-1. Agrees in all recruiting materials and advertisements to state that all job applicants will receive equal consideration for employment;

-2. Agrees in all promotional materials and advertisements to state that all programs, activities and services will be provided equally; and

-3. Agrees to post in conspicuous places, notices setting forth the law on equal opportunity in employment and public accommodations.

-B: If the grant is awarded, the applicant warrants and represents to the Michigan Council for Arts and Cultural Affairs, that the support funds will be administered by the applicant.

-C: Any funds received under this grant shall not be used to supplant funds formally budgeted for same and that funds received will be used solely for the contracted activities.

-D: The applicant has read and will conform to the Guidelines.

-E: The filing of this application by the undersigned, officially authorized to represent the applicant organization has been duly approved by the governing board of the applicant organization.
+- 1. Agrees in all recruiting materials and advertisements to state that all job applicants will receive equal consideration for employment; - 2.
+Agrees in all promotional materials and advertisements to state that all programs, activities and services will be provided equally; and - 3.
+Agrees to post in conspicuous places, notices setting forth the law on equal opportunity in employment and public accommodations. - B: If the grant is awarded, the applicant warrants and represents to the Michigan Council for Arts and Cultural Affairs, that the support funds will be administered by the applicant. - C: Any funds received under this grant shall not be used to supplant funds formally budgeted for same and that funds received will be used solely for the contracted activities. - D: The applicant has read and will conform to the Guidelines. - E: The filing of this application by the undersigned, officially authorized to represent the applicant organization has been duly approved by the governing board of the applicant organization.

-This application was approved by the governing board on \\\\/ \\\\

-This application is scheduled to be approved by the governing board on \\\\/ /\\\ If the application has not yet been approved by your governing board, notify the Council of the action taken as soon as possible.

-If the notification of action by your governing board is not received prior to panel review, the application may not be recommended for funding.
+\bigcirc This application was approved by the governing board on/ 0 This application is scheduled to be approved by the governing board on/ cification of action by your governing board is not received prior to panel review, the application may not be ended for funding.
+Organiz tion name: Grant Pi ogram: Authori ed Official: (Cannot be the Project Director) Name (t rped)Date

-Organization name:

-Grant Program:

-Authorized Official: (Cannot be the Project Director)

-Name (typed) Date Signature: